JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setTaskDueDate`

 Set the due date on task `_id`.
-Allowed before a task is finalized
+Allowed before a task is finalized.

 **Parameters**